-If you're drowning in scholarship essays, let us toss you a life raft: Here are five scholarships that don’t require you to pen any long prose.
+If you're drowning in scholarship essays, let us toss you a life raft: Here are seven scholarships that don’t require you to pen any long prose.

-Some do require you to submit some information about yourself and, in some instances, answer some questions or complete a few easy tasks.
-The key to success with these — and all scholarship applications — is to follow instructions and make the deadlines.
+Some of these do require you to submit some information about yourself and, in some instances, answer some questions or complete a few easy tasks.
+The key to success with these — and all scholarship applications — is to follow the instructions and submit your application before the deadlines.

 Next Deadline: End of the month, offered every month

-All you have to do is complete the online scholarship survey and participate in our social activity.
+All you have to do is complete the no-essay application.
+It takes less than three minutes.
 Double your chances to win by having your parents or guardians apply, too!

 This $2,000 award is given out every month.
 To apply, just submit an application with some basic identifying information, your GPA, and SAT/ACT scores.
 Winners are determined by random selection, and you can submit a new application every month.